wbwht/inventorysystem/Readme.md

   }
 }
 ```
-With query variables set as follows:
+With query variables set as follows (eg. it will display all items with "Stationery" category):
 ```bash
 {
   "categoryFilter": {